pablomartan/evaluate-news-nlp/README.md

 the text in a given text.

 This app takes a URL and sends it to [MeaningCloud Sentiment API](https://www.meaningcloud.com/developer/sentiment-analysis).
-When it gets the results back (it may take a while), it updates the content in the main page with some data about the [positivity](https://learn.meaningcloud.com/developer/sentiment-analysis/2.1/doc/response#score_tag) and the [sujectivity](https://learn.meaningcloud.com/developer/sentiment-analysis/2.1/doc/response#subjectivity), and prints some [example text](https://learn.meaningcloud.com/developer/sentiment-analysis/2.1/doc/response#sentence_list) taken from the analyzed page.
+When it gets the results back (it may take a while), it updates the content on the main page with some data about the [positivity](https://learn.meaningcloud.com/developer/sentiment-analysis/2.1/doc/response#score_tag) and the [sujectivity](https://learn.meaningcloud.com/developer/sentiment-analysis/2.1/doc/response#subjectivity), and prints some [example text](https://learn.meaningcloud.com/developer/sentiment-analysis/2.1/doc/response#sentence_list) taken from the analyzed page.